1023LLC/Rick-Morty-js-Web-App/README.md

 # Challenges faced.
-The main challenge was fnding the right public API to implement onto the project.
+The main challenge was finding the right public API to implement onto the project.
 Most public APIs have a [CORS(Cross-origin resource sharing)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) security feature that restricts HTTP requests that are initiated from scripts running in the browser, thus making it impossible to use some of the APIs.

 # How to install and run the project.
-To fetch data from our API in this lab, you are required to fetch data from the [Rick and Morty public API](https://rickandmortyapi.com/api/character).
+To fetch data from our API in this lab, you are required to fetch data from the [Rick & Morty public API](https://rickandmortyapi.com/api/character).
+To filter characters, use the following API endpoint: [Filter characters(https://rickandmortyapi.com/api/character/?name)]

 ## User story:
 ```